CarlWright/NGerlguten/doc/erlguten_tests.md

 ### kd_test1

 When you run kd_test1:test(), it produces a 1 page PDF.
 It is a commercial bill in Swedish for a some recording, I think.
 It does a good job of including a graphics to show the vendor's logo.
-It looks interesting, but it has some problems with missing font information.
+It looks interesting.

 ### eg_test12